ejholmes/shipit/README.md

-# Deployalot
+# Shipit
-Deployalot is a Node application for deploying web apps.
+Shipit is a Node application for continuous delivery/deployment.

 ## Setup
 Send POST to `/setup`.